ClashStrategic/webapp/README-semantic-release.md

 # For major release (0.4.1 → 1.0.0)
 git commit -m "feat!: completely changes API"
 # or
-git commit -m "feat: new API

-BREAKING CHANGE: The old API is no longer compatible"
+git commit -m "feat: new API" -m "BREAKING CHANGE: The old API is no longer compatible"
 ```

 ### Run Release